silicone-fig/wasteof.cash/README.md

 ## disclaimer

-> this project is still in beta and under active development,
+> this project is still in beta and under active development, major and potentially catastrophic changes may occur occasionally. if you find any bugs or security vulnerabilities, open a PR/issue for bugs and report to the appropriate contact methods at <a href="https://cash.wasteof.me/security">/security.txt</a> for security vulns.

 ## the stack 😎